-If oral health issues are making you afraid to smile, consider the exceptional cosmetic dentistry options from American Family Dentistry Mountain Grove (South Knoxville).
+If oral health issues are making you afraid to smile, consider the exceptional cosmetic dentistry options from American Family Dentistry - Mountain Grove.
 Fast, effective, and safe, cosmetic dentistry treatments are a minimally invasive option for improving your smile.
 Our office offers several family and cosmetic dentistry treatments for improving the shape, size, color, position, alignment, and overall appearance of your teeth.
-Contact American Family Dentistry Mountain Grove (South Knoxville) at 865-240-2091 for more information!
+Contact American Family Dentistry - Mountain Grove at 865-240-2091 for more information!

 WHAT IS COSMETIC DENTISTRY?